Covid 19 coronavirus: Epidemiologist Sir David Skegg - 'We could have clusters of infection emerging ... that we don't know about'

 "So we've really done well.
 But we've put it at risk with this kind of shenanigans."

-Skegg ended the interview by pointing out one thing New Zealanders may need to work out moving away from - complacency.
+Skegg ended the interview by pointing out one thing New Zealanders may need to work on moving away from - complacency.

 "I've always thought that is our biggest risk and, certainly, this bears that out."